Lomayumtewa C. Ishii

-Lomayumtewa C. "Loma" Ishii is a Hopi associate professor and researcher, working in the Applied Indigenous Studies department at Northern Arizona University.
+Lomayumtewa Curtis "Loma" Ishii is a Hopi associate professor and researcher, working in the Applied Indigenous Studies department at Northern Arizona University.

 Early life

 He is from a small Hopi settlement in the mesas of Northern Arizona, in Navajo County, called Sichomovi.
 He attended high school in Irving, Texas, at Irving High School, graduating in 1978.
 While at college, Ishii pledged Phi Alpha Theta in 1994.